Marvel Cinematic Universe: Every MCU Movie And TV Show Planned For 2017

 After a big year for the Marvel Cinematic Universe that included two hugely successful Netflix series and two blockbuster films, the plans for new MCU content in 2017 are even bigger.
-Three new Marvel series will be debuting on Netflix, including Iron Fist, The Punisher and The Defenders.
+Three new Marvel series will be debuting on Netflix, including Iron Fist, The Punisher, and The Defenders.
 Theatrical releases scheduled for 2017 include the latest installments for Thor and the Guardians of the Galaxy, while Spider-Man stars in his first film since joining the MCU.
 And on top of ABC’s Agents of S.H.I.E.L.D., a new live-action series joins the Disney-ABC Television Group with Marvel’s The Inhumans.

 What follows is a look at everything currently scheduled to be released in 2017 as part of the Marvel Cinematic Universe.